Tube Feedings, Colostomy care, Tracheostomy Care and Other Special Health Care Procedures

-- The parent/guardian must authorize the administration of the specialized health care procedure per the form entitled UCPS Parent Authorization for Specialized Health Care. (forms are located at the bottom of this page)
+- UCPS Parent Authorization for Specialized Health Care must be completed. (forms are located at the bottom of this page).

 Training and Supervision

-- The nurse will supervise the designated school staff in the performance of the specialized procedures until proficiency is demonstrated and as often as the nurse feels it is needed after that.
+- The nurse will supervise the designated school staff in the performance of the specialized procedures until proficiency is demonstrated and review the care monthly or as needed.
 A skills checklist will be used to show evidence of mastery of the required procedure(s).
-The checklist will be filed in the student’s Individualized Health Care Folder.
+The checklist will be filed in the student’s Individual Student Health Care Folder.